 - Our Tactical Model with Adaptive Dynamic Momentum

-Before moving on, let's set the stage with an explanation of Tactical Asset Allocation.
+Before moving on, let's set the stage with brief explanations of both Market Cycles and Tactical Asset Allocation.

 Tactical Asset Allocation